 Atomic Pizzeria (first floor)

 Offering both grab–and–go and custom selections.
-Gourmet and personal pan pizzas will be made on-site in a wood-fired oven.
-Single–serving hot Italian entrées such as lasagna and manicotti will be offered, along with a selection of pre-made salads.
-A chef’s station will offer a made to order pasta del giorno (pasta of the day).
+Gourmet and personal pan pizzas are made on-site in a wood-fired oven.
+Single–serving hot Italian entrées such as chicken parmesan are offered, along with a selection of pre-made salads and hot sandwiches.
+A chef’s station offers a made to order pasta del giorno (pasta of the day).

 A national chain offering fresh–squeezed juices, smoothies, fruit–infused teas, chai, and hot chocolate; with an emphasis on healthy, pure ingredients.